Ie, Okinawa: Air

 The Village of Ie has a single airport, Iejima Airport, but regular flights to Naha ended in 1977.
 The runway of the airport were part of the Ie Shima Airfield complex built during World War II.
 Iejima Airport is primarily used in training exercises by the United States military.

-Ferry service
+Ferry

 The Village of Ie is connected to Okinawa Island via ferry service.
 A passenger and car ferry from Port Toguchi in the town of Motobu takes approximately 30 minutes, with regular service consisting of 4 daily departures from Motobu between 9am and 5pm.
 The village is also connected to the prefectural capital of Naha via a one-hour high-speed ferry from the Port of Tomari.